orubel/API-Security/2023/en/src/0xaa-unsafe-consumption-of-apis.md

 ## How To Prevent

+* Use Role Based Access Control(RBAC) when validating non-public endpoints
 * When evaluating service providers, assess their API security posture.
 * Ensure all API interactions happen over a secure communication channel (TLS).
 * Always validate and properly sanitize data received from integrated APIs